eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--debug`

 This option outputs debugging information to the console.
 This information is useful when you're seeing a problem and having a hard time pinpointing it.
 The ESLint team may ask for this debugging information to help solve bugs.

+#### `--verbose`

+This option outputs to the console which file is being linted and which file is being ignored.
+The logging is done during runtime.

 #### `-h`, `--help`